-2021 Actions: For 2021 the Foundation will maintain its grant pool at \$1,200,000 in grants, which will be apportioned among the current six grant pools according to the funding allocation formula.
+2022 Actions: For 2022 the Foundation will increase its grant pool to \$1,500,000 in grants, which will be apportioned among the current six grant pools according to the funding allocation formula.

 - Provide a reasonable, equitable and predictable distribution of conservation project funding to each province. - To allocate funding to key, priority applied research scientific projects